 Pretend toys help preschoolers learn about the world around them and encourage independence.

-- play kitchen area.
+- Melissa & Doug has many high quality pretend toys for preschoolers.
+Their wooden food play sets are a durable addition to any play kitchen area.
 The slice and bake cookie set and pizza party set get high marks from parents on the Fat Brain Toys website.

 - Tool sets are another useful type of pretend toy for preschoolers, since working with tools helps build find motor skills.
 Green Toys makes play tool sets for preschoolers out of recycled plastic.
 There is a blue, green, and yellow set for boys and a pink, purple, and green set for girls.
 The girls toy set won the 2013 Canadian Toy Testing Council three star seal.